praiztech/calculator/README.md

 # calculator
-A simple calculator web app built with html, css and javascript.
+A simple online calculator app built with html, css and javascript.
 It first started as a way to implement css grid, but over time, it evolved into this app.